kildealab/topas_clustered_dna_damage/README.md

 ## Description

 * This application is intended to be used to simulate the induction of clustered DNA damage in a human nucleus.
-* We developed this application to compare neutron-induced direct clustered DNA damage with x-ray induced DNA damage in order to invesigate the energy dependence of neutron RBE.
+* We developed this application to compare neutron-induced direct and, with v2, indirect clustered DNA damage with x-ray induced DNA damage in order to invesigate the energy dependence of neutron RBE.
 * Specifically, the application produces yields of the following DNA damage:
     1. Single strand breaks (SSBs)
     2. Base lesions